Running as a Service

 sc.exe description SophonNode "Sophon desktop automation agent — connects to the Sophon Gateway to execute commands."

-sc.exe start SophonNodeOr use the bundled installer:
+sc.exe start SophonNodeManaging the service

-sophon-node service status # running / stopped
+sc.exe query SophonNode # running / stopped

-sophon-node service uninstall # removes the service entryLogs
+sc.exe delete SophonNode # removes the service entryLogs

 When running as a service, logs still go to %USERPROFILE%\.sophon-node\logs\sophon-node-YYYYMMDD.log.
 The service runs under LocalSystem by default, which means %USERPROFILE% resolves to C:\Windows\System32\config\systemprofile.